 MTK5760B or MTK 5760b processing SoC are found in the Android Headunits, but what is the MTK5760B?

-Your Android head unit needs to be fast and responsive, or you will find the whole experience frustrating as the slow headunits don’t please the users.
+Your Android head unit needs to be fast and responsive, or the whole experience will be frustrating.
+Slow headunits don’t please users.

 But is the MT5760b fast or slow, and how many cores does it have?